Anguish in Ammonihah

 • Is it necessary to answer every person who mocks you and your beliefs?
 Why not?
 Some people’s hearts are so hard it would not make a difference what you said in reponse; they would continue to belittle and mock those things which are sacred.

-• What helped Alma and Amulek have the courage to endure the threats and suffering caused by those who sought to destroy them?
+• What helped Alma and Amulek have the courage to endure the threats and suffering perpetrated by those who sought to destroy them?
 They trusted the Lord.
-They had faith in him, and in his plans and purposes.
+They had faith in him and in his plans and purposes.

 6) LEADERS IN AMMONIHAH FLEE IN FEAR AFTER PRISONERS BREAK THEIR BONDS

 • Have two children try to break the rope you brought.
 It should not be possible.
 Ask why Alma and Amulek could break the cords that bound them.

 • Why did the chief priest and other leaders flee in fear when Alma and Amulek broke their bindings?
 They knew in their hearts that what they were doing was wrong.
 They were probably afraid, and rightfully so, that the power and judgments of God were about to come upon them.

 7) PRISON IN AMMONIHAH COLLAPSES – KILLS ALL EXCEPT HIGH PRIEST AND COMPANION

 • Why were the people of Ammonihah afraid?
 They may have been afraid that the power and judgments of God were about to come upon them.

 • Why were Alma and Amulek’s lives preserved?
 (See Alma 14:13) They still had a work to do.